Minimalist's Kalman Filter Derivation, Part I

 Let There Be Observations

 As we can see, there is one fatal problem in the above prediction.
-As $t$ grows, our estimation will be less precise because the variance is going to grow very quickly.
+As tt grows, our estimation will be less precise because the variance is going to grow very quickly.
 This is because ecah time we make prediction for one more step, the variance of error will be added to it.
-To see it more clearly, when $a=1$, we will have
+To see it more clearly, when a=1a=1, we will have

 It is easy to understand this error accumulation intuitively.
 As we make more predictions, we are not getting new information about the system.
 Think about it - if you only know what a cat looks like when it is 1-week old, how can you precisely predict how it looks like when he is 3 years old?
 If you only know your weight before COVID-19 keeping us at home, how do you precisely estimate your current weight?
 The key here is that you need constant feedback to guide your estimation when it gets